mvolkmann/blog/src/bun.md

 "TypeScript framework supercharged by Bun with End-to-End Type Safety, unified type system and outstanding developer experience."

+Elysia is a bun-specific server framework that is 18 times faster than Express.
+{% aTargetBlank "https://hono.dev", "Hono" %} is a close competitor to Elysia.

-To create a new Bun project that uses ElysiaJS, enter `bun create elysia {destination}`.
+To create a new Bun project that uses ElysiaJS:

+- `bun create elysia {destination}`

   The destination is used as the name of a directory to create and can be `.` to create the project in the current directory.

-To run the starter project, enter `bun run dev`.
-Browsing localhost:3000 will display "Hello Elysia".
+- `cd project-name`
+- `bun run dev` provides hot reloading
+- browse localhost:3000

 To define new routes in the project ...